MicrosoftDocs/architecture-center/docs/example-scenario/data/big-data-with-iot.md

 * [Azure SQL Database](/azure/sql-database) contains the results of analyzed data from IoT devices and meters, which can be viewed by analysts and users via an Azure-based Web application.
 * [Azure Blob storage](/azure/storage/blobs) stores image data gathered from the IoT hub devices.
 The image data can be viewed via the web application.
 * [Traffic Manager](/azure/traffic-manager) controls the distribution of user traffic for service endpoints in different Azure regions.
-* [Load Balancer](/azure/load-balancer) lets you scale your applications and create high availability for your services.
-The load balancer distributes data submissions from construction equipment devices.
+* [Load Balancer](/azure/load-balancer) distributes data submissions from construciton equipment devices across the VM-based web services to provide high availability.
 * [Azure Virtual Machines](/azure/virtual-machines) host the web services that receive and ingest the construction results data into the Apache Cassandra database.
 * [Apache Cassandra](http://cassandra.apache.org/) is a distributed NoSQL database used to store construction data for later processing by Apache Spark.
 * [Web Apps](/azure/app-service) hosts the end-user web application, which can be used to query and view source data and images.
 Users can also initiate batch jobs in Apache Spark via the application.